mfdorst/knowledge-base/linux-on-t2-mac.md

 ```
 You may need to adapt these instructions if your disk layout is different.

+Note: If you are re-using an existing config, make sure to run `nixos-generate-config --root /mnt`,
+and copy the the new drive UUID's into your existing `hardware-configuration.nix`.

 ```
 sudo mount /dev/nvme0n1p4 /mnt sudo mkdir /mnt/boot